Sid Miller (politician): Ethics Commission cases

 Beginning in 2013, the Texas Ethics Commission has investigated four ethics complaints against Miller filed by attorney Mark McCaig.

 "Frustrated with the commission's lag time in resolving the issues," McCaig withdrew the complaints in a 2016 letter.
 Nevertheless, the Commission continued investigating, and dismissed one complaint in December 2016.
 In June 2017, the Commission resolved two of the complaints, sanctioning Miller for improper accounting in reporting political contributions and expenditures and fined him $2,750.
 Miller's spokesman characterized the investigation as "nothing more than a politically motivated witch hunt" over "very minor technical issues."

 Texas Agriculture Commissioner

 2018 election

 On November 13, 2017, Miller announced he would seek re-election in 2018.
 He won the March 6, 2018, Republican primary with about 56% of the vote, defeating two challengers.
 Miller won the general election, defeating Kim Olson.

 2022 election

 Miller considered challenging Governor Greg Abbott in the Republican primary in 2022, but in June 2021 he announced he would seek re-election to a third term as Ag Commissioner.
 He was challenged in the Republican primary by State Representative James White of Hillister, who announced his campaign the same month.
 He won the March 2022 Republican primary with Trump's endorsement, obtaining 58.5% of the vote to White's 31.1% (a third candidate, rancher and economics professor Carey Counsil, received 10.4% of the votes.

+2026 election

+On March 3, 2026, Miller would lose renomination in the 2026 Republican primary by a margin of 52% to 47% to Nate Sheets, who was backed by Texas Governor Greg Abbott.
+This would mark the first time in years that a statewide Republican official in Texas had lost their primary race.
+The loss also came in spite of the fact that Miller had received a late endorsement from Republican U.S. President Donald Trump.